ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-c-and-cpp/index.md

 Unlike C, in Ruby,...

+* You don’t need to compile your code.
+You just run it directly.
 * Objects are strongly typed (and variable names themselves have no type at all).
 * There’s no macros or preprocessor.
 No casts.
 No pointers (nor pointer